|30755-B, Auld Rd,

-If you pay (or “post”) bail…and the defendant attends all court appearances…the bail will be returned to you at the end of the case.
-If, however, the defendant does not attend all of his court appearances, he forfeits that money to the court.
+If you pay (or “post”) bail for your loved one – and they attend all court appearances – the bail will be returned to you at the end of the case minus a small administrative fee.
+If, however, your loved one does not attend all of their court appearances, you forfeit that money to the court.

-Because most people don’t have the cash to post full bail, bail bonds are the most common way to bail someone out of jail.
-When you use a bail bond, you are only required to pay a nonrefundable maximum of 10% of the total bond…that is, assuming that the inmate attends all of his court appearances.
+Because most people do not have the cash to post full bail, bail bonds are the most common way to bail someone out of jail.
+When you use a bail bond, you are only required to pay a nonrefundable maximum of 10% of the total bond.
+That is, assuming that your loved one attends all of their court appearances.

 You obtain a bail bond from a bail bondsman (aka a bail agent).
-If the defendant makes all of his court appearances, you pay nothing on top of the 10%, but you do not get that 10% back…it is the bondsman’s nonrefundable fee.
-If the inmate doesn’t make those appearances, you will be liable for repaying the entire bail amount to the agent.
+If your loved one makes all of their court appearances, you pay nothing on top of the 10%, but you do not get that 10% back: It is the bondsman’s nonrefundable fee.
+If your loved one does not make those appearances, you will be liable for repaying the entire bail amount to the agent.